 - Personalized local recommendations based on guest profile

-The guest experience gains come with a meaningful operational upside.
-Fewer support messages, faster issue detection via smart sensors, and the ability to manage multiple properties without being on-site — these add up.
-Nearly 74% of hosts now manage their properties remotely, handling everything from lock access to maintenance alerts through mobile dashboards.
+Smart systems also reduce the stress of managing remotely.
+Fewer support messages, faster issue detection via smart sensors, and automated lock access mean you're not always on call.
+Nearly 74% of properties are now managed remotely, handling everything from lock access to maintenance alerts through mobile dashboards.

 Wellness Spaces as Standard Luxury Amenity